-Incentive Programs
+Incentive programs

 Incentive programs for efficient fans could accelerate the penetration of superefficient fans for the following reasons.
-First, adoption of cost-effective efficient appliances is often hindered by high first cost, e.g. as discussed in [6].
-In emerging economies, consumers are highly sensitive to high first costs [4].
+First, adoption of cost-effective efficient appliances is often hindered by high first cost, e.g., as discussed by Sathaye and Gupta (2010).
+In emerging economies, consumers are highly sensitive to high first costs (Singh et al. 2010).
 Second, due to the importance of aesthetics discussed earlier, it is not practical or desirable to mandate efficiency improvement from blade design through MEPS.
 However, the full existing potential from more efficient blades, as well as from BLDC motors, could be exploited through incentive programs for superefficient fans.
-Such programs could cost effectively target efficacies of up to $15 \frac{m^3}{min}/W$, as discussed earlier.
-There are several examples of financial incentive programs that lower the first cost of cost-effective energy efficient appliances and equipment to accelerate their adoption.
+Such programs could cost-effectively target efficacy of up to 15 m3/min/W, as discussed earlier.
+There are several examples of financial incentive programs that lower the first cost of costeffective energy-efficient appliances and equipment to accelerate their adoption.
 However, despite the large saving potential, financial incentive programs to promote the adoption of highly efficient fans are not common.